Vermont Gov. Phil Scott Signs Mobile Sports Betting Bill Into Law

 Vermont Gov. Phil Scott signed his state’s legislatively-approved mobile sports betting bill into law today, Wednesday, June 14, 2023.

 That makes two states see their governors enact sports betting bills on Wednesday.
-Gov. Roy Cooper signed North Carolina state’s mobile sports wagering bill into law today, too.
+Gov. Roy Cooper signed North Carolina’s mobile sports wagering bill into law today, too.

 Scott’s office received the legislation (H.127) last Thursday from the Vermont House of Representatives following final passage of the bill on May 9.
 Delivery of the bill to the governor gave Scott five days, excluding Sundays, to sign the bill into law, let it become law without his signature, or return it to the state legislature.